 Proposition 2.
-Algorithm 1 converges to the optimal solution of (4), up to the tolerance δ with which the distributed auction algorithm converges to the optimal subcarrier assignment of (7).
+Algorithm 1 converges to the optimal solution of (4), up to the tolerance δ with which the distributed auction

 As a consequence of this result, we have that the distributed implementation of Dinkelbach's algorithm converges to the global maximum of the system GEE, up to a pre-defined tolerance which can be made small at will.